Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

-These fake accounts are fairly obvious, and you should remove all fake Instagram followers.
+These fake accounts are pretty obvious, and you should remove all fake Instagram followers.

 They’re the accounts with no profile photo or profile, no posts, a couple dozen followers, and following thousands and thousands of accounts.

-They were most likely paid by someone else to follow you, even if you didn’t pay them.
+Someone else likely paid them to follow you, even if you didn’t pay them.

 Instagram has imposed a “following” limit of 7,500.
 Who honestly wants to follow 7,500 accounts?
-How many of them do you actually see on a daily basis, or even really care about?
+How many of them do you see daily or even care about?

 The people who do follow 7,500 accounts are only doing so to gain followers.
 The “I’ll follow them in hopes they follow me back” play.
 We’ve all done it, but hopefully not to this extent.

-Some people have taken a break from Instagram or have stopped using it altogether.
+Some people have taken a break from Instagram or stopped using it.

 The “dormancy” period is up to your discretion, but I’m comfortable with 180 days.
-If they’ve been out for more than six months, they’re most likely not just “off the grid” on vacation.
+If they’ve been out for over six months, they’re likely not just “off the grid” on vacation.